9 Signs You Should Be Eating More Carbs

 You’re Feeling Foggy

 Just like your body, your brain also uses carbs for energy.
 When the brain doesn’t get the fuel it needs, it might leave you feeling a little bit off your game, explains Smith.
-One small study found that women on a low-carb diet scored worse on memory tests than their counterparts who followed a low-cal, nutrient-balanced plan.
+One small Tufts University study found that women on a low-carb diet scored worse on memory tests than their counterparts who followed a low-cal, nutrient-balanced plan.
 However, when the low-carb group started eating carbs again their brains quickly returned to normal.
-If you feel like you can’t quite get with the program, add some of these Best Complex Carbs for Weight Loss to your diet.
-They will all fuel your brain—and your better-body goals, too.

 You’re Moody & Irritable

 No one knows the meaning of “hangry” quite like a low-carb dieter.
 “When people cut down carbs—especially at first—it can make them really crabby.
 Mostly because they aren’t taking in as many calories and their blood sugar levels are low,” explains Smith.
 Starchy foods like cookies and mac and cheese are also comfort foods for many so when they can longer turn to them for, well, comfort, it can leave them feeling moody and irritable.
 Another reason for the low-carb blues?
 Carbohydrates are essential to the body’s production of serotonin, a feel-good chemical that’s produced in the brain.
 Fewer carbs = fewer smiles.
-Adding more carbs to your plate should lift your spirit, as should eating these 11 Foods That End Bad Moods— and don’t worry, most of them can fit right into a low-carb diet plan.
+Adding more carbs to your plate should lift your spirit, as should eating these foods that end bad moods— and don’t worry, most of them can fit right into a low-carb diet plan.